shovansarkarece/Group-5b_1-Power-BI_Agile_25_26/Sprint_2/Hub/PowerBI_Dashboard_1_Guide.md

 2. Expand "Callout value" and increase the font size to 40
 3. Expand "Category label" and change the text to something clearer if needed

+*Screenshot displaying the new created Card on the Report View -*

 <img width="1916" height="1028" alt="image" src="https://github.com/user-attachments/assets/1885a32f-850d-426f-a31d-e315d389051c" />